mnieber/dodo-commands/doc/goals.rst

 Share commands easily, while allowing customization
 ===================================================

-*You* control your local project configuration, but it's easy to synchronize with a shared configuration by cherry-picking the parts you need.
+You can synchronize your local project configuration with a shared one.
+This works by cherry-picking the parts you need.
 New colleagues can initialize their project by boot-strapping from the shared configuration.

 Run commands in a docker container
 ==================================

-You can tell Dodo Commands to prefix particular commands with a docker invocation.
-Dodo Commands will read the project configuration to find out which volume mappings and environment variables it must create inside the container before running your command.
+You can tell Dodo Commands to prefix particular commands with a Docker invocation.
+The appropriate volume mappings, environment variables, etc come from the configuration file.

 Install dependencies automatically
 ==================================